134 328 (Aus)

 Computing and Security students talk about their ECU experience.

-So when you graduate with a Science or Computer Science degree at ECU, you can expect to be better prepared than most to enter the world of work.
+So when you graduate with a Science or Computer Science degree from ECU, you can expect to be better prepared than most to enter the world of work - and you may be rewarded with a better salary too!

-ECU Information Technology student, Adam Croswell talks about his experience.
+Cyber Security student, Scott Anderson talks about his experience.

 You can also make connections and join conversations on our social media pages.